halilturkoglucs/software_developer_assignment/README.md

 - The frontend Angular part has the required simplified unit tests.

 - The application changes the statuses of the Teams as requested by the assignment.
-First Login using the desired user account from the previous steps.
+First Login using the desired role account from the previous steps (ROLE_USER and unauthorized users cannot see the Team Status table on Home page.
+You need to login with the users having either ROLE_MANAGER or ROLE_DIRECTOR).
 Then navigate back to the Home page to be able to change Team statuses.

 In the below screenshot you can see the 4 teams inserted by the data.sql script from the backend application